asyncapi/generator/docs/asyncapi-file.md

 `;

 ```
-The generator library generates templates using the `generator.generateFromString` instance method as shown in the code snippet below
+The generator library generates templates using the `generator.generateFromString` instance method, as shown in the sample code snippet below:

 ```
 generator